 PUBLIC HOUSING.
-Housing facilities owned and/or operated by, for or on behalf of a public entity including but not limited to the following:
+Housing facilities owned, operated, or constructed by, for or on behalf of a public entity including but not limited to the following:

-- 1. Publically owned and/or operated one- or two- family dwelling units or congregate residences; - 2.
-Publically owned and/or operated buildings or complexes with three or more residential dwellings units; - 3.
-Publically owned and/or operated housing provided by entities subject to regulations issued by the United State Department of Housing and Urban Development under Section 504 of the Rehabilitation Act of 1973 as amended; - 4.
-Publically owned and/or operated homeless shelters, group homes and similar social service establishments; - 5.
+- Publically owned and/or operated one- or two- family dwelling units or congregate residences; - Publically owned and/or operated buildings or complexes with three or more residential dwellings units; - 3.
+Reserved. - Publically owned and/or operated homeless shelters, group homes and similar social service establishments; - 5.
 Publically owned and/or operated transient lodging, such as hotels, motels, hostels and other facilities providing accommodations of a short term nature of not more than 30 days duration; - 6.
-Housing at a place of education owned or operated by a public entity, such as housing on or serving a public school, public college or public university campus;

-7. Privately owned housing made available for public use as housing.
+Housing at a place of education owned or operated by a public entity, such as housing on or serving a public school, public college or public university campus; - 7.
+Privately owned housing made available for public use as housing.